Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 python -m streamlit run ./streamlit_app.py
 ```

 After you've done so, you can view your data dashboard by navigating to http://localhost:8501/ in your browser!
-If you'd like to enable the ability to ask questions about your data, you'll need to add an OpenAI API key in the .env file and restart your Airflow environment.
+The Question Answering interface in the Customer Analytics dashboard uses the Weaviate Q&A module which has integrations with LLM providers like OpenAI.
+The Q&A module (https://weaviate.io/developers/weaviate/modules/reader-generator-modules/qna-openai) accepts a question and uses OpenAI embeddings to vectorize the question (https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai).
+The question vector is then compared against all documents' (tweets, transcripts, etc.) vectors in the vector database using cosine similarity (https://weaviate.io/developers/weaviate/search/similarity).
+The resulting documents are provided as search results.
+Because this is not a text search you can ask a question like "Who does Thomas like best?" and it will provide related tweets that talk about Thomas and Bertie as best friends.

+One could also easily add generative search to the dashboard.
+The generative search (https://weaviate.io/developers/weaviate/modules/reader-generator-modules/generative-openai) module accepts a question and uses OpenAI embeddings to vectorize the question (https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai).
+The question vector is then compared against all documents' vectors in the vector database using cosine similarity (https://weaviate.io/developers/weaviate/search/similarity).
+The resulting documents related to the question are then used as context for a generated answer.
+The question along with contextual documents are fed to ChatGPT with instructions to answer the question with the provided context.

+For an example of generative search see https://github.com/astronomer/ask-astro/blob/0ad255e8084dcba5d55a4019f24efc31541e9959/airflow/include/streamlit/streamlit_app.py#L132